De Smet, South Dakota: Notable people

 Construction on the house began in 1887 and was completed in 1889.
-After settling in De Smet, Charles Ingalls owned and operated the Ingalls Store from 1880–1881, a small general-type store that sold various goods for the home.
+After settling in De Smet, Charles Ingalls owned and operated the Ingalls Store from 1880 to 1881, a small general-type store that sold various goods for the home.
 While the store building no longer exists, the location is noted in De Smet's downtown area with a marker on what's currently on the site, a former bank building that now houses Gass Law Firm.

 De Smet was also the childhood home of supercentenarian Walter Breuning.
 Artist-illustrator Harvey Dunn was born in 1884 approximately eight miles from De Smet near Manchester, and painted scenes of frontier life in his later years.
 Harry George Armstrong, a major general in the United States Air Force, a physician, and an airman, was born in De Smet in 1899.